 THE REAL ART STORY BEHIND

-The real Sambalpuri silk and cotton sarees reflects true form of art and style of craft called Bandha, a weaving art believed to have migrated to Western Odisha along with the Bhulia (Meher) community of weavers who escaped from North India in 1192 AD after Mughals led to the fall of the Chauhan empire.
+Hey, did you know that the Sambalpuri silk and cotton sarees are not just any ordinary sarees?
+They are a true form of art and style of craft called Bandha.
+And we’re not just talking about any craft here – this weaving art has been around since the 12th century, when the Bhulia (Meher) community of weavers escaped from North India after the Mughals led to the fall of the Chauhan empire.